Pronouns & the Queer Community

 Respecting Gender Identity is an important part of being a Queer Ally & creating safe, positive spaces.

-- Ask & acknowledge someone's preferred pronouns.
+- Ask & acknowledge someone's proper pronouns.

 - When someone accidentally misgenders an individual, gently correct them.